 Stag & Hind Stalking & Grouse Shooting »

 Stag and hind stalking and grouse shooting can be organised with a number of local estates if enough notice is given.
-For stag stalking and grouse shooting especially, it is best to plan at least six months in advance.
+For stag stalking and grouse shooting especially, it is best to plan ideally a year or at least six months in advance.
 Given enough notice I can put you in touch with the best estates for stalking and shooting.

 Sporting Seasons of Scotland »

 Wild Brown Trout (all rivers) 15th March – 6th October

 Pheasant 1st October – 1st February

 Grouse & Ptarmigan 12th August – 10th December

 Roe Buck 1st April – 20th October

 Tornashean's own beat on the Don (Tuition available) »

 We also have our own fishing (1.1 miles of double bank) which holds some very good wild Brown Trout (but difficult to catch) and Salmon later in the season.

 Tornashean is conveniently placed as a self catering basefor fishing on the Dee (25 minutes to Ballater) the Deveron (50 minutes to Huntly), the Spey (50 minutes to Craigellachie and 40 to Grantown).
 The Avon (tributary of the Spey) is only 20 minutes away at Tomintoul.